Guidance

 Micro-firm exemption until 31 March 2027

-Micro-firms are workplaces with less than 10 full-time employees in total.
-This relates to the total number of full time or full-time equivalent employees in a business, rather than in a certain business location.
-For example, if a business has 3 locations with 5 employees in each location, they have a total of 15 employees.
-For counting part-time employees, add a fraction based on their pro-rated hours.
+Micro-firms have fewer than 10 full-time equivalent employees.
+This relates to the total number of employees in a business, rather than at a certain business location.
+For example, a business with 3 locations and 5 employees in each location is not a micro-firm (as it has 15 employees in total).
+Recycling must be separated at all locations.

-Businesses and non-domestic premises have a legal duty to take all reasonable steps to apply the waste hierarchy and the duty of care in line with Simpler Recycling.
-If your landlord employs a waste company for you, or you have a waste management contractor, this company has a legal obligation to make sure any separately collected dry recyclables are sent for recycling and that any residual waste is correctly managed.
+If your landlord employs a waste company for you, or you have a waste management contractor, this company has a legal obligation to make sure any separately collected dry recyclables are sent for recycling and that any non-recyclable waste is correctly managed.

-If you do not comply with these requirements by 31 March 2025 (or 31 March 2027 for micro firms), you are at risk of receiving a compliance notice from the Environment Agency.
+If you do not comply with these requirements by 31 March 2025 (or 31 March 2027 for micro-firms), you are at risk of receiving a compliance notice from the Environment Agency (EA).

 Compliance notices can also be issued against anyone who is not separating waste in agreement with their waste collector.
 This will often be the waste producers, for example the business, but this may also be the landlords or facilities management companies that are presenting waste on behalf of the waste producer.

-It is an offence to fail to comply with a compliance notice and enforcement action may be taken against you in line with the Environment Agency Enforcement and Sanctions Policy.
+It is an offence to fail to comply with a compliance notice and enforcement action may be taken against you in line with the EA’s Enforcement and Sanctions policy.

-Waste collectors have a legal duty to make sure that dry recyclable materials (plastic, metal, glass, paper and card) and food waste are collected separately from residual waste.
+Waste collectors have a legal duty to make sure that dry recyclable materials (plastic, metal, glass, paper and card) and food waste are collected separately from non-recyclable waste.

 Paper and card must be collected separately from plastic, metal and glass.
 However, if this is not technically or economically practicable, or has no significant environmental benefit, the waste collector can complete a written co-collection assessment.